Though the Redwoods to San Francisco

 Encounters with Japanese Dragons

 “In Japan, the dragon is a good guy, not a bad guy.”
-This was the comment of our guide in Kyoto on a recent trip across Japan, where we had a few memorable encounters with Japanese dragons.
+This was the comment of our guide in Kyoto on a trip across Japan, where we had several memorable encounters with Japanese dragons.

 A long history